Configuring LDAP Servers

 4. Enter a Username.
 We recommend using the following naming convention DOMAIN\username or username@DOMAIN

-1. Check Sync BY DN for LDAP services.
+1. Select Sync BY DN for LDAP services.

-2. Uncheck Sync by DN if you use an eDirectory service.
+2. Clear Sync by DN if you use an eDirectory service.

 Syncing LDAP Servers